auth0/node-jsonwebtoken/README.md

 * `json`: force JSON.parse on the payload even if the header doesn't contain `"typ":"JWT"`.
 * `complete`: return an object with the decoded payload and header.
-* `isCustomAlgorithmUsed`: boolean that declares if you want to use your own algorithm for decoding.
-* `customAlgorithmFunction`: function which will be used for decoding, if isCustomAlgorithmUsed is true.

 Example